 In addition to shining a spotlight on mental health issues and providing a safe space for employees to talk about them, your most important job is educating managers on the subject.

 The goal here is not for managers to become therapists — they cannot, and should not, give mental health advice to employees.
-However, they should know how to recognize common symptoms, how to navigate difficult conversations, and how to emphatically and inclusively talk about mental health.
+However, they should know how to recognize common symptoms, navigate difficult conversations, and emphatically and inclusively talk about mental health.

 What they should not do is brush aside or ignore an employee’s mental health concern because that’s equivalent to workplace mobbing and can cause struggling employees to feel unsupported and their problems to spiral out of control.

 Mental health workshops, and group or one-on-one training with mental health professionals can be a great help for managers to gain insight into the most common symptoms and the tools to deal with them.